Dirty Rotten Scoundrels (film): Plot

 Lawrence Jamieson is a sophisticated and affluent British con artist operating in the town of Beaumont-sur-Mer on the French Riviera.
 Aided by his manservant Arthur and amoral police official Andre, Lawrence seduces wealthy women and cons them for high-value sums by posing as an exiled prince raising money for his country's freedom fighters.
 While returning from a trip to Zurich, Lawrence encounters Freddy Benson, an unsophisticated American hustler who brags of conning women out of relatively meager amounts with stories of his sick grandmother.

 After Freddy inadvertently interferes with Lawrence's latest target, Lawrence tricks him into leaving town.
 However, after meeting one of Lawrence's former victims and realizing Lawrence is a fellow con artist, Freddy returns and blackmails Lawrence into training him.
 Lawrence teaches Freddy his refined style of deception—with limited success—and develops a new con in which Freddy portrays his mentally disabled brother to drive away women once Lawrence has their money.
 Freddy quits after Lawrence refuses to pay him a portion of the ill-gotten gains.
 Unwilling to share his territory with Freddy, the pair agree to a bet: the first to con $50,000 from a selected victim wins and the other leaves town.
-They choose newly-arrived tourist, the naive "United States Soap Queen" Janet Colgate.
+They choose newly arrived tourist, the naive "United States Soap Queen" Janet Colgate.

-Lawrence attempts his usual con but Freddy intervenes, posing as a U.S. Navy veteran and psychosomatic parapalegic who needs $50,000 for treatment from psychiatrist Dr. Emil Schaffhausen.
+Lawrence attempts his usual con, but Freddy intervenes, posing as a U.S. Navy veteran and psychosomatic paraplegic who needs $50,000 for treatment from psychiatrist Dr. Emil Schaffhausen.
 In response, Lawrence poses as Schaffhausen and agrees to treat Freddy if Janet pays him $50,000 directly.
 The pair compete for Janet's attention, with Lawrence tormenting Freddy under the guise of treatment, and Freddy manipulating her with a fake suicide attempt.
-One night, in a club, Lawrence dances with Janet and taunts Freddy which upsets some nearby British sailors.
+In a nightclub, Lawrence dances with Janet and taunts Freddy, which upsets some nearby British sailors.
 Freddy convinces them that Lawrence stole Janet from him and the sailors agree to Shanghai Lawrence.
 Later, Lawrence learns that Janet is not wealthy—having won her holiday and title in a soap company competition—yet has liquidated all of her assets to help Freddy.
 Touched by her genuine kindness and generosity, and adhering to his personal code of never taking advantage of the poor or virtuous, Lawrence calls off the bet.
 Freddy counters with a new bet: the first to seduce Janet wins.
 Lawrence refuses to participate but agrees that if Freddy succeeds, he wins.